Getting Started with OPEA¶

 Understanding OPEA’s Core Components¶

-Before moving forward, it’s important to familiarize yourself with two key elements of OPEA: GenAIComps and GenAIExamples.
+Before moving forward, it’s important to get familiar with two key elements of OPEA: GenAIComps and GenAIExamples.

 GenAIComps is a collection of microservice components that form a service-based toolkit.
 This includes a variety of services such as llm (large language models), embedding, and reranking, among others.